 “PrEP” is short for Pre-Exposure Prophylaxis.
-It is a new HIV prevention method for people who are HIV-negative to use in order to decrease the risk of becoming infected if they are exposed to the HIV virus.
+It is an HIV prevention method for people who are HIV-negative to use in order to decrease the risk of becoming infected if they are exposed to the HIV virus.

 PrEP has been approved by the FDA and is shown to be safe and effective.
 Side effects are limited, and when taken correctly and every day, PrEP is 92%-99% effective in reducing the risk of HIV.

 Many preventive medications, like birth control for example, come in various forms and dosage levels (shot, pill, patch, implant, etc).
-However, the only PrEP medication on the market currently, and approved by the FDA, is Truvada.
+However, the only PrEP medications on the market currently and approved by the FDA, are:

-If you've heard of PrEP, you may have also heard of PEP.
+If you've heard of PrEP, you may be wondering what is PEP.
 PEP, meaning post-exposure prophylaxis, is a medication taken after you think you may have been exposed to HIV.
 PEP can be effective in emergency situations, but you have to take it within 72 hours of the potential exposure.

 PEP should not be used as a substitute for an HIV prevention medication like PrEP, or as a back-up measure to not using a condom or practicing safe sex.
+You may be wondering where to get PEP.
 Request an appointment here to get access to PEP medication.

 When taken correctly and every day, PrEP is 92%-99% effective in reducing your risk for HIV.